bite-your-idols/script.pigdrive/README.md

-# script.pigdrive
+# PiGDrive
-Google Drive as a kodi addon for Raspberry Pi.
+Google Drive for Pi.